Compton Police Department: Disbandment

 With a troubled legacy of racial tensions, public conflict with the city council, and questionable conduct by officers, governing authorities had considered disbanding all local emergency services (police and fire) several times.
 The 1974 Grand Jury report on jail conditions noted that Compton could greatly benefit from merging with the LASD.
 In 1978, City Manager Allen Parker stated "It is a consideration for budgetary reasons", noting that the city could save upwards of $1 million against a budget of $9 million for the 268 person department.
 Chief Carrington, in a 1985 press conference, stated "Every two years we go through this sheriff's thing", in response to yet another call for LASD's assumption of policing.

 Unified Crime Report (UCR) statistics for 1997 - 2000 indicated problems with the performance of the department:a 44.6% homicide clearance (national urban average = 61.2%), 12.8% robbery clearance (national urban average = 27.6%), 28.4% clearance for assaults (national urban average = 55.4%), 6.2% for theft (11.2% national urban average), 7.6% for burglary (11.9% national urban average), and 9.0% for larceny (21.9% national urban average).
 CPD clearance rates for rape were still lower (36.3% compared with 39.8%), though more consistent with national averages.After a spate of eight murders in ten days in July 2000, and with the below average UCR numbers, the City Council, in a contentious attempt to come to grips with increasing crime rates, voted (with one "no" vote by council member Marcine Shaw) to disband the department.
 City spokesperson Frank Wheaton stated "The crime rate has surpassed the Compton Police Department's ability to control".
-The LASD was granted a $12.3 contract (the most expensive of the 41 cities they served) to assume law enforcement responsibilities.
-Sheriff Lee Baca extended an offer to any eligible Compton officer to join the his department, with most of the 113 officers receiving conditional offers.
+The LASD was granted a $12.3 million contract (the most expensive of the 41 cities they served) to assume law enforcement responsibilities.
+Sheriff Lee Baca extended an offer to any eligible Compton officer to join his department, with most of the 113 officers receiving conditional offers.
 Chief Allen opted to retire after 31 years of service, refusing an offer to remain with the city in an executive position.